Director of the Center for Judaic Studies

 In May 2014, Sarah organized and presented at a special Week of Jewish Philosophy featuring visiting scholars Leora Batnitzky (Princeton), Paul Franks (Yale), and Karin Nisenbaum (Toronto), and local scholars Elias Sachs (CU Boulder), Ted Vial (Iliff), Jere Surber (DU), and Carl Raschke (DU).

-This Summer, Sarah will be editing the Jewish philosophy section for a new intercultural reader in medieval philosophy and participating in a summer metaphysics workshop.
-Continuing her work in comparative medieval philosophy, Sarah is also working on a chapter on Medieval Islamic and Jewish Theories of Soul and Will for a new History of the Philosophy of Mind series.
-She also recently completed an essay on "Islamic and Jewish Neoplatonisms" for a new Neoplatonism sourcebook, an essay on the philosophical implications of matter in Islamic philosophy for a new volume on Islamic philosophy, and an essay on Greek, Jewish, and Islamic traditions of "Ps.
+Sarah is currently editing the Jewish philosophy section for a new intercultural reader in medieval philosophy and working on a chapter on Medieval Islamic and Jewish Theories of Soul and Will for a new History of the Philosophy of Mind series.
+She recently completed an essay on "Islamic and Jewish Neoplatonisms" for a new Neoplatonism sourcebook, an essay on the philosophical implications of matter in Islamic philosophy for a new volume on Islamic philosophy, and an essay on Greek, Jewish, and Islamic traditions of "Ps.
 Empedoclean" metaphysics for an anthology on mereology (viz. the philosophy of parts and wholes).